 Naloxone comes in a rescue kit you can carry with you.
-You may hear it called a Narcan kit for short.
+You may hear it called a Narcan kit.

 When is naloxone used?

-Naloxone is used when a person shows signs of an opioid overdose.
-A person may have overdosed if he or she is:
+Naloxone is used when a person shows signs of an opioid emergency.
+A person may have taken too much of an opioid if they have:

-Make sure your family and friends know about these signs of an overdose.
+Make sure your family and friends know about these signs of an opioid emergency.

 If someone appears to have taken too much of an opioid, call 911.
 This is an emergency.